wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-virgin-joomla.md

 ![](images/expedited/exo21.png "Exoscale Tutorial Image 21")
 ![](images/expedited/exo22.png "Exoscale Tutorial Image 22")

-<span style="color:red">NOTE: In this images or this part of the output you will find the credentials you must set for your joomla application</span>
+<span style="color:red">NOTE: In this image or this part of the output you will find the credentials you must set for your joomla application</span>

 ![](images/expedited/exo23.png "Exoscale Tutorial Image 23")
 ![](images/expedited/exo24.png "Exoscale Tutorial Image 24")